Cognitive Architectures for Language Agents: Actionable Insights

 Compared to some recent empirical surveys around language agents~\citep{mialon2023augmented, weng2023prompt, wang2023survey}, CoALA offers a theoretical framework grounded in the well-established research of cognitive architectures.
 This leads to a unique and complementary set of actionable insights.

-\textbf{Agent design: thinking beyond monolithic designs for individual applications.} Perhaps our most important suggestion is that \emph{agents should follow a systematic, modular design}.
-CoALA can help practitioners in this regard: for example, it may be beneficial to consider whether an application requires semantic or episodic memory; whether the agent should be capable of modifying its semantic memory; and so on.
+\textbf{Modular agents: thinking beyond monoliths.} Perhaps our most important suggestion is that \emph{agents should be structured and modular}.
 Practically, just as standardized software is used across robotics platforms~\citep{quigley2009ros, macenski2022ros}, a framework for language agents would consolidate technical investment and improve compatibility. \begin{itemize} \item \textbf{In academic research}, standardized terms allow conceptual comparisons across works (Table~\ref{tab:cases}), and open-source implementations would further facilitate modular plug-and-play and re-use.
 For example, the theoretical framework of Markov Decision Processes~\citep{puterman2014markov} provides a standardized set of concepts and terminology (e.g., state, action, reward, transition) for reinforcement learning~\citep{sutton2018reinforcement}.
 Correspondingly, empirical frameworks like OpenAI Gym~\citep{openaigym} provided standardized abstractions (e.g., \texttt{obs, reward, done, info = env.step(action)}) that facilitate empirical RL work.
-Thus, it would be timely and impactful to also implement useful abstractions (e.g., \texttt{Memory}, \texttt{Action}, \texttt{Agent} classes) for language agents, and cast simpler agents into such an empirical CoALA framework as examples for building more complex agents. \item \textbf{In industry applications}, maintaining a single company-wide ``language agent library'' would reduce technical debt \citep{sculley2014highinterest, lwakatare2020large} by facilitating systematic testing and component re-use across individual agent deployments.
+Thus, it would be timely and impactful to also implement useful abstractions (e.g., \texttt{Memory}, \texttt{Action}, \texttt{Agent} classes) for language agents, and cast simpler agents into such an empirical CoALA framework as examples for building more complex agents. \item \textbf{In industry applications}, maintaining a single company-wide ``language agent library'' would reduce technical debt \citep{sculley2014highinterest, lwakatare2020large} by facilitating testing and component re-use across individual agent deployments.
 It could also standardize the customer experience: rather than interacting with a hodgepodge of language agents developed by individual teams, end users would experience a context-specific instantiation of the same base agent. \item \textbf{LLMs vs.\,code in agent design}.
 CoALA agents possess two forms of procedural memory: agent code (deterministic rules) and LLM parameters (a large, stochastic production system).
 Agent code is interpretable and extensible, but often brittle in face of stochasticity and limited to address situations the designer anticipates.
 In contrast, LLM parameters are hard to interpret, but offer significant zero-shot flexibility in new contexts~\citep{huang2022language}.
 CoALA thus suggests using code sparingly to implement generic algorithms that complement LLM limitations, e.g., implementing tree search to mitigate myopia induced by autoregressive generation~\citep{yao2023tree, hao2023reasoning}. \end{itemize}